mailerking/mail_spoof/README.md

 ---------------------------------------------------------------------------------------------------------------

-● DM me from Telegram (https://t.me/minerioso) if you want to buy full version of the bot. 📭
+● DM me from Telegram (https://t.me/minerioso) if you want to buy service. 📭

-● Prices are negotiable. 👍
+● Prices are negotiable . 👍

 ---------------------------------------------------------------------------------------------------------------